EASY PANACHE... A MAJOR TALENT.

 Sánchez opens her 2023-24 season in her debut with Kentucky Opera performing the role of the Witch in Hänsel und Gretel.
-She also makes debuts with the Phoenix Symphony, where she will sing as a soloist in Handel’s Mesías [Spanish Messiah], Nettie Fowler in Carousel with Intermountain Opera Bozeman, and with Opera Omaha in the role of as Frida in Gabriela Lena Frank’s El ultimo sueño de Frida y Diego.
+She also makes debuts with the Phoenix Symphony, where she will sing as a soloist in Handel’s Mesías [Spanish Messiah], Nettie Fowler in Carousel with Intermountain Opera Bozeman, and with Opera Omaha in the role of Frida Kahlo in Gabriela Lena Frank’s El ultimo sueño de Frida y Diego.
 She returns to Arizona Opera to reprise the role of Carlotta de Obragón in abbreviated performancs of Zorro for the company’s New Works Festival.

 Sánchez made several notable house debuts in the 2022-23 season, including as Third Spirit in The Magic Flute at Ravinia under the baton of Marin Alsop; as Chief Officer’s Wife in The Knock with Cincinnati Opera, and as Passenger #3 and Chief’s Daughter #2 in the world premiere of Proximity: Four Portraits at the Lyric Opera of Chicago.